Skip to content

 • Prior to writing a letter of support, the proposed mentor should meet or engage with the applicant to determine compatible research, scholarly, or creative work interests with the applicant and agree to serve as a mentor.

-• In consultation with the postdoctoral trainee, develop an Individual Mentorship Plan (IDP) shortly after their arrival on campus.
-This includes:
+• In consultation with the postdoctoral fellow, develop an Individual Mentorship Plan (IDP) shortly after their arrival on campus.
+This includes defined expectations for scholarly work to be completed.

 • Schedule annual meetings to review IDP and review fellow’s accomplishments.